 If you're an occasional visitor to Paris, odds are you haven't paid much attention to this big district to the east, the mighty 12th Arrondissement.
-But once you delve into it, you realize it's easy to spend days taking in the splendor of this piece of Paris that extends from the extreme eastern city limits and includes Gare de Lyon, the thriving Bercy neighborhood, and the very famous market street, Rue d'Aligre.
+But once you delve into it, you realize it's easy to spend days taking in the splendor of its attractions like Gare de Lyon, the thriving Bercy neighborhood, and the very famous market street, Rue d'Aligre.
+Here are sixteen good reasons to explore the 12th Arrondissement of Paris.

 This famous opera house was built to commemorate the 200th anniversary of the French Revolution in 1989.
 Located on Place de la Bastille, the modernistic opera house can accommodate thousands of happy opera-goers.
 Before or after the show wander to one of the many cafes and restaurants in the area, or head directly to the nearby Marais neighborhood.
 Together, old and new happily coexist in Paris.